arkankau/optix/PROJECT_COMPLETE.md

-# ✅ Nearify Exam — Project Complete
+# ✅ OptiX Exam — Project Complete

 ## 🎉 What Was Built